Structure and Operating Procedures

 Governance

-The steering committee should involve a balance of specialties, geographic regions and ages among its members.
+The Steering Committee should involve a balance of specialties, geographic regions and ages among its members.

 The Steering Committee shall: